Fan Fic: Bad Future Crusaders

 - Driving Question: Who is the Masquerader, and what does she want?

 - Elite Mooks: Rumble's Stormfront Unit is described as the creme de la creme of the Equestrian armed forces.
+Apple Bloom, a veteran soldier herself, immediately notices how better trained and more experienced they are, and they actually put up a good fight until their commander shows up to finish the job.

 - The Empire: What Equestria became under Twilight's rule.
 In fact, it conquered an actual empire (the Crystal Empire, in fact).